 Maintain Dry Floors

 Maintaining dry floors is essential when talking about bathroom fall prevention.
 They can help reduce the risk of slipping and falling while getting into the bathroom.
 Stepping on a wet floor increases the risk of falling in the bathroom.
-If possible, clean the floor regularly by sweeping up any debris that has fallen on the floor.
+Clean the floor regularly by sweeping up any debris that has fallen on the floor.

 Use Non-Slip Mats

 Non-slip mats have rough textured bottoms that prevent slipping while in the shower.
 It makes it easier for you to stand on your feet.
-Using a non-slip mat can increase the stability of the smooth tiles of the bathroom.
+Using a non-slip mat can increase the stability of the smooth bathroom tiles.

 Safety Measures

 You can also install grab bars on the wall.
 The grab bars will assist in gaining stability and balance when getting in and out of the bathroom.
-Installing grab bars can help make it easier for someone with limited mobility.
+Installing grab bars makes it easier for someone with limited mobility.

 Exercise helps you maintain good balance and coordination.
 Regular exercise can increase your flexibility and stability.
 After exercising, you are less likely to fall when you are on your feet.
 If you already have balance problems, exercise can help you build strength and stamina.